Sleep and chronotypes at a glance

 Are you more of an early riser or a night owl?
-Whether we are wide awake in the early morning or only really become active in the evening depends mainly on our chronotype.
-Our biorhythm not only influences our sleep patterns, but also our well-being and performance during the day.
-Find out why and how chronobiology influences our sleep here.
+Whether we are wide awake in the early morning or only become really active in the evening mainly depends on our chronotype.
+Our biorhythm not only influences our sleeping habits, but also our well-being and our ability to perform during the day.
+You can find out why and how chronobiology influences our sleep here.

 - Early riser or morning grouch?

-- The inner clock & the sleep-wake rhythm
+- The internal clock & the sleep-wake cycle

 - The three chronotypesen